cbmckinstry/Pre-Clustering1/README.txt

 As mentioned in the previous section, a larger group can take from a smaller.
 The only case I have found of this is a size 3 taking from 2, so there is another method that tests if the size 3s can be altered and reduced.

+Ranges and Structure:
+Crew ranges is simply running a loop that finds all solutions to 5x+6y=people.
+The crew structure uses the two inputs and solves 5x+6y=people and x+y=crews using the invertible matrix theorem.

 Notes:
 The proofs were done for 6-person crews that were unplaced only.
-I believe this logic holds for 5-person crews as well, but I have yet to formally prove it.
+I believe this logic holds for 5-person crews as well, but I have yet to formally prove it as it is a bit more difficult.
 You will notice that there is slightly tweaked code for 5-person crews that follows all the same rules.
 This should not be an issue as the allocation algorithm chooses the output that places the most 5-person crews.
 Since the placement of a 6-person crew can be swapped with 5, and we do not have many 5-person crews in general, there should never be a situation where we have both 5- and 6-person crews unplaced.